Skip to main content

 13 mentions Positive Neutral Negative

-• “I have nothing against pixel graphics; in fact, I find them charming, easy on the eyes, and great for the Steam Deck battery, overall true to the 'cozy' vibe.”
+• “I have nothing against pixel graphics, in fact I find them charming, easy on the eyes and Steam Deck battery, and overall true to the 'cozy' vibe.”

 • “If the unique art style and 2D top-down view are your thing, I highly recommend it.”